 If you teach beginning readers, you may have noticed that many of the Dolch and Fry words aren’t actually sight words that need to be memorized.
 A large number of them are decodable words that happen to occur very frequently in written English.
 This book focuses on the phonetic concepts in the most common Dolch words.

 The author gives you 67 instant lessons you can start using right now.
 Rather than helping students memorize a certain sight word each day, you teach one bite-size phonics concept each day.
-Each lesson is designed to be delivered in less than10 minutes simply by reading it aloud and then helping students sound out the sample words.
+Each lesson is designed to be delivered in less than 10 minutes simply by reading it aloud and then helping students sound out the sample words.
 The beauty of this approach is that once the student learns the target phonics concept, they can easily transfer it to other words that follow the same pattern.
 This one is a must-read!

-This book helps teachers support students of all levels on their path to reading success.
+This book by Donalyn Miller helps teachers support students of all levels on their path to reading success.
 The author forgoes old-school approaches to reading instruction like book reports and comprehension worksheets and instead embraces student choice in book selection and independent reading.
 She clearly conveys a passion for reading that is truly inspiring and the results are impressive.
-No matter how far behind Miller's students are when they enter her 6th grade classroom, they read an average of 40 books a year, achieve high test scores on standardized assessments, and internalize a love of reading that lasts long after they've left her class.
-I also recommend the companion to this book Reading in the Wild.

 In this practical guide, the author shares 300 strategies to support learners across thirteen reading goals – everything from fluency to literary analysis.
 Each strategy is explained briefly, followed by prompts, examples, and anchor charts.
 There are also side notes that crosslink the appropriate F&P level, type of text, and the main focus of each strategy.
 This is a book you will refer to often!

 All too often, no matter what you do as a teacher, some students remain disengaged and reluctant readers.
-This book shares new strategies to increase student engagement, encourage responsive reading, deepen comprehension, and create lifelong readers.
-It's a quick, easy read full of inspiring case studies and lots of ideas grounded in research.
-If you want to move towards a student-centered approach to reading, you'll want to check out this book.
-I particularly like the discussions on "fake reading" and the practice of silent reading in class.
+This book by Kyleen Beers shares new strategies to increase student engagement, encourage responsive reading, deepen comprehension, and create lifelong readers.
+It’s a quick, easy read full of inspiring case studies and lots of ideas grounded in research.

 This book by Jim Trelease is an oldie but goodie for sure.
 I discovered it many years ago when I was homeschooling my own kids.
 It was one of my favorite books about creating a real love for reading.
 This New York Times Bestseller is geared toward parents but holds a lot of value for the classroom teacher too.
-The latest edition does a great job of conveying the benefits, rewards, and importance of reading aloud.
-Supported by anecdotes as well as the latest research, it offers proven techniques and strategies - and the reasoning behind them - to help children discover the joy of reading and set them on the road to becoming lifelong readers.

 An easy and useful read for anyone who teaches reading at the elementary level.
 The authors, Meredith and David Liben, address the importance of building strong foundational skills with ideas, strategies, and suggested resources that help you as a teacher implement best practices that directly impact student learning.
 It’s a great book for anyone who teaches young children, especially first year teachers.

-Books About teaching Math
+Books About Teaching Math

-This book provides strategies and activities to help teachers show all children that they can enjoy math and succeed in it.
-It will definitely make you rethink the phrase "I'm not a math person".
-I can't say that this book is not an easy read, especially the first few chapters.
-The author cites a lot of research studies and discusses what's happening the the brain when we do math.
+I can’t say that this book is an easy read, especially the first few chapters.
+The author cites a lot of research studies and discusses what’s happening the the brain when we do math.
 But it also incorporates a lot of real-world examples and tips on how to invite students to engage in authentic, critical thinking.
 There is a heavy emphasis on developing a growth mindset towards math and how to instill that in your students.
-I think this book is well suited for PD or a school-based book study because it gives you a lot to discuss.

 This is one of the best professional development books for teachers of math in the intermediate grades (3 to 5)!
 It is an excellent resource for building a thorough understanding of fractions.
 Each chapter contains really useful and specific activities that you can implement right now.
-I particularly like the author's use of scenarios that demonstrate erroneous thinking that happens in classrooms everywhere.
-McNamara provides the math research to back up her strategies, lesson plans for how to teach them correctly; and reproducibles you can use in your lessons.
-There is even a DVD and QR codes you can scan to watch demonstration lessons.
+I particularly like the author’s use of scenarios that demonstrate erroneous thinking that happens in classrooms everywhere.

 This book is a game changer when it comes to teaching math.
 As it turns out, the traditional methods we have been using for more than a century aren’t the most conducive to critical thinking.
 The author lays out 14 practices, backed by 15 years of real classroom research, that create the ideal environment for deep thinking.
 By implementing his practical techniques, you will see an increase in engagement and student achievement.